 In many patients no symptoms occur until the final days of the disease are reached.

 The site of the initial inoculation will usually have fully healed and be well forgotten.
-When the patient begins to experience the first effects of the disease, they may experience fever and headaches and numbness over the original bite site.
+When the patient begins to experience the first effects of the disease, they may experience fever and headaches and numbness at the original bite site.
 Following this, patients may complain of anxiety, photophobia, muscular pains and difficulty swallowing.

 Like animals, humans may have one of two clinical presentations:

-Furious Rabies: (most common variety – 80%).
+Furious Rabies: (most common variety – 80%)

-Paralytic Rabies: Less common variety in humans.
+Paralytic Rabies: Less common variety in humans

 Death may be delayed but always occurs.
 Patients tend to lie quietly and because of the gross hypersalivation, saliva dribbles from their mouths.
 Some patients with furious rabies may have periods of paralytic symptoms.